Azure/AppConfiguration/releaseNotes/MicrosoftExtensionsConfigurationAzureAppConfiguration.md

    FeatureFlagOptions Select(string featureFlagFilter, string labelFilter)
    ```

-   * Trim a prefix from the keys of all feature flags retrieved from Azure App Configuration:
+   * Trim a prefix from the id of all feature flags retrieved from Azure App Configuration:
    ```csharp
    FeatureFlagOptions TrimFeatureFlagPrefix(string prefix)
    ```